lavanet/docs/docs/provider/provider-setup.md

 You can either provide a single configuration file (YAML) or specify one or more endpoint configurations as command line arguments.

 The default configuration file is named **`rpcprovider.yml`**.
 If a single argument is provided, it is assumed to be the name of the configuration file (without the extension).
+Configuration varies per chain.
+Some chains have steeper configuration requirements than others.
+If you're unsure, please visit the [chain page](/chains) of the specific endpoints you're attempting to setup and view our `Run an RPC Node` guide.

 If no arguments are provided, the default configuration file is used.
 All configuration files should be located in the default node home directory (e.g., **`app.DefaultNodeHome/config`**) or the local running directory.